How do you restore a white Christmas tree? All white trees are prone to change colors eventually.

 Step 1: Sunlight

-The first step to turning your tree back to white is leaving it in direct sunlight for some hours.
-Sunlight has natural bleaching properties and if the colour change is subtle then you should have the white back in a couple of hours.
-Take note that you are going to need full sun of at least 6 hours for this.
+The first step to turning your tree back to white is leaving it in direct sunlight for hours.
+Sunlight has natural bleaching properties, and if the color change is subtle, you should have the white back in a couple of hours.
+Take note that you will need full sun of at least 6 hours for this.